adaalbertgriffin-prog/studious-octo-guacamole/pages/about.md

 ## About the Collection

-Ada Griffin thinks the idelogy of this group seems very compelling, and wishes they would integrate parakeets into their messages.
+Ada Griffin thinks the ideology of this group seems very compelling and wishes they would integrate parakeets into their messages.

 The template repository features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).

-For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!

 <!-- IMPORTANT!!!
 DELETE this comment and the include below when you are finished editing this page for your collection.
 The include below introduces about page features.
 They will show up on your collection's about page until you delete it.  -->
 {% include cb/about_the_about.md %}